sourcegraph/sourcegraph-public-snapshot/doc/own/index.md

 Read more on how to [manually ingest CODEOWNERS data](codeowners_ingestion.md) into your Sourcegraph instance.

 The docs detail how to use the UI or `src-cli` to upload CODEOWNERS files to Sourcegraph.

+### Limitations

+- Sourcegraph Own is being released as an MVP for 5.0.
+In the future of the product we intend to infer ownership beyond CODEOWNERS data.
+- The feature has not been fully validated to work well on large repositories or large CODEOWNERS rulesets.
+This is a future area of improvement, but please contact us if you run into issues.